nobuyuki83/Physics-based_Animation_2021S/task0/README.md

 ## Trouble Shooting

-- I mistakenly submit the assignement in the `master` branch
+- I mistakenly submit the assignement in the `main` branch
   - Make a branch `task0` and submit again